 Should I turn off my firewall or security software to speed things up?

 Not recommended.
 Instead, configure exceptions or temporarily disable non-essential features to identify if they’re causing slowdowns.
-Pivpn not working heres how to fix it fast
+Whatsapp desktop not working with vpn heres how to fix it 2026

 How do I know if Surfshark is the bottleneck?